Class: Mammalia Order: Primates Family: Hominidae

 - Chimps communicate in many ways.
 They use a variety of vocalizations such as grunts, barks, screams, and hoots.
 For example, if a chimp is excited, they may make a call known as a pant-hoot.
 They also communicate visually through facial expressions, gestures, and postures.

-- Chimpanzees are very intelligent, and they have been observed using tools. or example, they may use a reed or blade of grass to “fish” for insects by sticking it into a termite mound, or use stones to crack nuts.
+- Chimpanzees are very intelligent, and they have been observed using tools.
+For example, they may use a reed or blade of grass to “fish” for insects by sticking it into a termite mound or use stones to crack nuts.
 Baby chimps learn how to use tools by observing the adults.
 The types of tools used varies between communities.

 At the Zoo

-2. Terry – Our group’s alpha male, and the father of Tanzie.
-He is the largest of the four.
+1. Terry – Our group’s alpha male, and the father of Tanzie.

-3. Tabitha – An adult female and the mother of Tanzie
+2. Tabitha – An adult female and the mother of Tanzie.

 Chimpanzees are endangered, and their wild populations are in decline.
 Poaching is one of the major threats to chimpanzees, and they are frequently hunted illegally as a source of food.
 Chimps are also greatly impacted by habitat destruction.
 Much of their native habitat has been loss to agriculture, logging, and mining.
 The spread of infectious diseases has also contributed to this species’ endangered status as some diseases have been spread to wild chimp populations by contact with humans.